Down county hurling team

 The Down county hurling team represents Down GAA, the county board of the Gaelic Athletic Association, in the Gaelic sport of hurling.
-The team competes in the Christy Ring Cup and the National Hurling League.
+The team competes in the Joe McDonagh Cup and the National Hurling League.

 Down's home ground is Páirc Esler, Newry.
-The team's manager is Ronan Sheehan.
+The team's manager is Ronan Sheehan (dual player).

 The team last won the Ulster Senior Championship in 1997, but has never won the All-Ireland Senior Championship or the National League.

 History

 Down played in the Leinster Minor Hurling Championship for three years in the 1970s, even playing Antrim in an unusual Leinster semi-final at Croke Park in 1979.

 Although Down had not won the All-Ireland B championship in four final appearances, when the Ulster Senior Hurling Championship was revived, Down won titles in 1992, 1995 and 1997, losing the All-Ireland semi-finals by 14, 11 and 16 points.

 Down defeated Kilkenny in a Division 1 match in 1993 by a scoreline of 1–12 to 1–11.

 Down hurlers won the Christy Ring Cup for the first time in 2013, their greatest All-Ireland level success to date.
 This entitled them to enter the 2014 All-Ireland Senior Hurling Championship; however, Down opted to remain in the 2nd on this occasion.

 In 2020, Down caused an upset in the Christy Ring Cup by knocking Offaly out in the semi-final.
 The team did so in a first ever inter-county hurling penalty shootout.
 The final against Kildare was scheduled for the one hundredth anniversary of Bloody Sunday, with promotion to the 2021 Joe McDonagh Cup achieved by both finalists.